 The same procedure is to be followed if the office of Acting President should become vacant.

-Should a Vice-Presidential or Representative position become vacant due to resignation, removal, or death during the Fall semester, a replacement shall be nominated by the President and ratified by a two-thirds majority of Council.
+Should an Executive position become vacant due to resignation, removal, or death, a replacement shall be determined by the Executive

 The nominee must be eligible for the vacant position as prescribed by Articles 9 and 10.

-The appointee should preferably already be a Councillor or otherwise familiar with the workings of the CLASHSA.

-Should a Vice-Presidential or Executive position become vacant due to resignation, removal, or death during the Winter semester, the duties of their position shall be divided among the remaining Executive to be carried out until the regularly scheduled election and accession to office of the following year’s Executive.
+The Executive will advertise, accept applications, and conduct interviews for the vacant position.

 Other than the position of Acting President, no member of the CLASHSA may concurrently hold two Executive positions.